icecube/charon/Pythia/no_EW/README.md

 --Nevent
 number of events you want to generate.

+--location
+location of the DM annihilation.
+Available: "Sun","Earth"

 ------------------------------------------------

 Files generated are in ./data with name channel_mass.dat with 10000000 events in form
 |Enu|nu-e|nu-e-bar|nu-mu|nu-mu-bar|nu-tau|nu-tau-bar|